 35. Bathe your dog

 Wash your dog with shampoo meant for canines.
-How often you should wash him will depend on his breed and environment.
-If this task is too overwhelming for you, take him to a groomer or vet.
+How often you should wash them will depend on his breed and environment.
+If this task is too overwhelming for you, take them to a groomer or vet.

 36. Groom your dog